AOSPA/manifest/readme.md

 We're using [Crowdin](https://crowdin.net/project/aospa-framework) to accept translations so you should join it if you are interested in working on translating a part of the project.

+## Setting up your machine ##
+In order to build AOSPA, you must be running a 64bit Linux distribution.
+Google recommends using Ubuntu for this, and all of their instructions apply to Ubuntu.
+You can follow the instructions for preparing the machine for building [here](https://source.android.com/source/initializing.html#setting-up-a-linux-build-environment).

+Once your machine has all of the dependencies needed, return here and follow the rest of the instructions to download the AOSPA project.

 ## Grabbing the source ##

 [Repo](http://source.android.com/source/developing.html) is a tool provided by Google that